MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 With Fabric, you don't need to piece together different services from multiple vendors.
 Instead, you can enjoy a highly integrated, end-to-end, and easy-to-use product that is designed to simplify your analytics needs.

-Fabric is unparalleled in the market, offering a level of breadth, depth, and integration that is unmatched.
 The platform is built on a foundation of Software as a Service (SaaS), which takes simplicity and integration to a whole new level.

 ## SaaS foundation